Auto Theft Laws in New York

 Unauthorized Use in the First Degree

-One or more legal defenses can be available to a defendant with a motor vehicle theft or similar charge, though the particular defenses available will differ significantly from case to case.
-The following defenses are sometimes used in motor vehicle theft cases.
+One or more legal defenses can be available to a defendant charged with motor vehicle theft or a similar crime.
+The particular defenses available will differ significantly from case to case.

 Consent.
-If an individual has the owner's consent to drive a vehicle, no theft occurred.
-This defense sometimes arises because the person taking the vehicle might have misunderstood the terms of permission the owner granted.
-For example, if your friend agrees to let you borrow their car on Thursday but you mistakenly believed it was Tuesday, you did not commit motor vehicle theft when you took the car on Tuesday.
+Crimes like car theft and joyriding require the offender to know that they did not have the right to take or use the vehicle.
+So, it is a defense to argue that you did have permission, or that there was a misunderstanding.
+For example, if your friend agrees to let you borrow their car on Thursday but you mistakenly believed it was Tuesday, you did not commit motor vehicle theft or joyriding when you took the car on Tuesday.

 Mistake of fact.